-- RG 166.290 You must meet the NTA requirement for incidental providers in item 2 of Table 15 if you operate an incidental custodial or depository service, unless you satisfy the requirements in RG 166.291. - RG 166.291 If you are an incidental provider, you do not need to meet the NTA requirement for incidental providers in item 2 of Table 15 if all the assets to which the custodial or depository service relates are held by a licensee (or a sub-custodian appointed by that licensee) who: - (a) is authorised to provide a custodial or depository service and who you reasonably believe: - (i) meets the financial requirements for custodians in item 3 of Table 15; and - (ii) is not an incidental provider; or - (b) is an eligible custodian.
+- RG 166.288 If you are an incidental provider that does not hold physical custody of the assets, your NTA requirement as outlined in item 3 of Table 15 is nil if all the assets to which the custodial or depository service relates are held by a licensee (or a sub-custodian appointed by that licensee) who: - (a) is authorised to provide a custodial or depository service and who you reasonably believe: - (i) meets the financial requirements for custodians in item 1 of Table 15; and - (ii) is not an incidental provider; or - (b) is an eligible custodian.

-Note: You may still need to meet an NTA requirement for other financial services for which you are authorised.
-For the definition of 'eligible custodian', see RG 166.176 in Section E.
+Note 1: You may still need to meet an NTA requirement for other financial services for which you are authorised.
+For the definition of 'eligible custodian', see RG 166.172 in Section E.